 Syrah is an excellent pairing with many types of sausages, especially grilled pork sausages with garlic or typical Provençal herbs (rosemary, oregano).
 For spicy sausages, choose a Shiraz.

 Syrah with chicken?
 Yes, it is possible.
-Most people might find a bold red wine like Syrah a bit too heavy for chicken, but a BBQ-glazed chicken or grilled chicken with herbs could however work well with a cold-climate Syrah.
+Most people may find a bold red wine like Syrah a bit too heavy for chicken, but a BBQ-glazed chicken or grilled chicken with herbs could work well with a cold-climate Syrah.

-Vegetarian food and red wine can be a bit tricky, because veggie dishes are often light.
-There are many exceptions to the rule.
+Vegetarian food and red wine can be hard to pair, because veggie dishes are often light.
+There are many exceptions to the rule, though.
 A glass of Syrah is a good paring with hearty vegetarian dishes based on beans and lentils.
-Mushrooms and other earthy flavours are also good with Syrah wine.
-A perfect vegetarian food pairing with Shiraz is grilled vegetables, including aubergine, peppers and mushrooms.
+Mushrooms and other earthy flavours also pair well with Syrah.
+A perfect vegetarian food pairing with Syrah is grilled vegetables, including aubergine, peppers and mushrooms.

 What cheese is good with Syrah?
-In fact, Syrah is a great cheese wine that pairs well with many cheeses.
-Syrah goes well with savoury cheeses like smoked gouda, aged cheddar and Parmigiano-Reggiano.
+In fact, Syrah is a wine that pairs well with many cheeses.
+Syrah goes well with savory cheeses like smoked gouda, aged cheddar and Parmigiano-Reggiano.
 Shiraz cheese pairing is similar, but thanks to the fruity and jammy profile of Shiraz, it is also pairs well with salty blue cheeses.

 Tips!
 Syrah also pairs great with charcuterie, so why not serve it together with a cheese/charcuterie board?

-Syrah is a good wine with appetizers and snacks.
-Finger foods with cheese, black olives, charcuterie, garlic and meaty flavours will be great with Syrah.
+Syrah is a good wine to have with appetizers and snacks.
+Finger foods with cheese, black olives, charcuterie, garlic and meaty flavors will be great with Syrah.

 Tips!
-Avoid any dry red wine with sweet desserts as the sugar in the food will make the wine taste bitter.
+Avoid dry red wines with sweet desserts, as the sugar in the food will make the wine taste bitter.

 Enjoy your bottle of Syrah (or Shiraz)!